By Dr. Gil Dekel.

-This research has led to a family tree approaching 25,000 names dating back to Abraham Charlap.
-I have the history beyond that to King David, for the most part in a patrilineal line.
+This research has led to a family tree approaching 25,000 names dating back to Abraham Charlap, and the history beyond that to King David (for the most part in a patrilineal line).

 There is also a connection to the famous Abravanel אברבנאל and Shaltiel families.

-I have written a history of our family which is really a microcosm of the history of the Jewish people told through the personal experiences of our relatives.
+Arthur has written a history of the family which he describes as “…a microcosm of the history of the Jewish people told through the personal experiences of our relatives.
 It is in narrative form, and not a dry genealogy.
-A second volume continues the family history and contains all known genealogical data including family charts.
+A second volume continues the family history and contains all known genealogical data including family charts.”

 This history must be preserved for future generations…